-A 2-Day Camp on Kalidasa’s Lyric Poems jointly organized by Chinmaya International Foundation and Chinmaya Vishwa Vidyapeeth
+A 2-day camp on Kalidasa’s lyric poems jointly organised by Chinmaya International Foundation and Chinmaya Vishwa Vidyapeeth.

 Mahakavi Kalidasa is one of the greatest poets and dramatists in the world.
 He composed seven masterpieces in Sanskrit.
 These include three dramas, two epic poems, and two lyric poems.
-This camp will introduce his two khandakavyas (short poems): Rtusaṃhara and Meghaduta
+This camp will introduce two of his khandakavyas (short poems): Rtusaṃhara and Meghaduta

 Any individual, of any age, desirous to know about the rich Sanskrit literature by Kalidasa can join the camp.
 Though the khandakavyas are in Sanskrit, lectures will be in English, therefore working knowledge of English is preferred.

 Prof. Gauri Mahulikar is the Academic Director at CIF.

 She was Dean of faculty at Chinmaya Vishwa Vidyapeeth till August 2021.
 She successfully curated a popular lecture series, Open Learning for All (OLA) based on Indian Knowledge Systems (IKS) and Bharatiya Darshana Sastravali (BDS) based on Indian philosophical systems.
 She travelled to the USA in 2019 and gave talks on IKS at various universities and centres.

 Prior to that, Prof. Mahulikar was the Gurudev Tagore Chair of Comparative Literature Professor and former Head of Department of Sanskrit at the Mumbai University.